-We review de novo whether the facts alleged constitute cruel and unusual punishment under the Eighth Amendment to the United States Constitution.
+We review de novo whether the facts alleged constitute cruel and unusual punishment under the Eighth Amendment.
 United States v.
 Lovett, 63 M.J.
 211 (C.A.A.F.
 2006).
 This is also true for violations alleged under Article 55, UCMJ, 10 U.S.C. § 855.
 The same requirement to exhaust administrative remedies through the confinement facility grievance system or through Article 138, UCMJ, exists for this type of claim, as it does for claims for violations of Article 12, UCMJ, discussed in the previous section.
-See Wise, 64 M.J.
-468. Thus, unless there are unusual or egregious circumstances explaining an appellant's failure to use these administrative avenues of redress, this Court will deny a belated request for relief at this level.
+See Wise, 64 M.J. at 469.
+Thus, unless there are unusual or egregious circumstances explaining an appellant's failure to use these administrative avenues of redress, this Court will deny a belated request for relief at this level.
 See id.; Miller, 46 M.J.
 248.

-To prevail on this type of claim under an Eighth Amendment analysis, the appellant must show: (1) that prison officials committed a sufficiently serious act or omission that denied him necessities, (2) that the act or omission resulted from a culpable state of mind reflecting deliberate indifference to his health and safety, and (3) that he has exhausted administrative remedies.
+To prevail on this type of claim, the appellant must show: (1) prison officials committed a "sufficiently serious act or omission that denied him necessities," (2) the act or omission resulted from a culpable state of mind reflecting "deliberate indifference to [his] health and safety," and (3) he has exhausted administrative remedies.
 Lovett, 63 M.J. at 215.